Living On Campus

 Why Live on Campus?

-Students who live on campus score higher on writing tests, academic autonomy and interdependence than students who live off campus.
-There is greater opportunity to work collaboratively with your peers and develop increased motivation for academic success.
-Research shows that on-campus students have higher grades and are more likely to go on to graduate school.
+Students who live on campus have a greater opportunity to work collaboratively with their peers and develop increased motivation for academic success.
+Research shows that residential students achieve greater academic success and interdependence than students who live off campus.

 Living on campus puts you within walking distance of all your classes, the library, academic support services, the athletic complex, computer labs, the shuttle bus system, and your friends.
 The residence halls save you time and money by avoiding a lengthy commute each day.